GodotSteam/GodotSteam-Docs/docs/classes/game_server_stats.md

 ### updateUserAvgRateStat

 !!! function "updateUserAvgRateStat( ```uint64_t``` steam_id, ```string``` name, ```float``` this_session, ```double``` session_length )"
 	Updates an AVGRATE stat with new values for the specified user.
-You must have called [serverRequestUserStats](#serverrequestuserstats) and it needs to return successfully via its callback prior to calling this.
+You must have called [requestUserStats](#requestuserstats) and it needs to return successfully via its callback prior to calling this.
 This call only modifies Steam's in-memory state and is very cheap.
 To submit the stats to the server you must call [storeUserStats](#storeuserstats).

 	**Returns:** bool

 	This function returns **true** upon success if all of the following conditions are met; otherwise, **false**.

 	- The specified stat exists in App Admin on the Steamworks website, and the changes are published.
-	- [serverRequestUserStats](#serverrequestuserstats) has completed and successfully returned its callback for the specified user.
+	- [requestUserStats](#requestuserstats) has completed and successfully returned its callback for the specified user.
 	- The type must be AVGRATE in the Steamworks Partner backend.
 	- The stat must be allowed to be set by game server.